 Courses and workshops including Spectrum and Reflections

-- Reflections courses - A course for parents to enhance understanding of Autism for a recently diagnosed child up to 7 years old.
+- Reflections courses - A course for parents or carers to enhance understanding of social communication difficulties (including autism) in children aged up to 7 years old.

-- Spectrum courses - A course for parents to enhance understanding of Autism for children or young people aged 8 to 19.
+- Spectrum courses - A course for parents or carers to enhance understanding of social communication difficulties (including autism) in children or young people aged 8 to 19.